 2. Be Consistent with Your Brand Image

-Versatility is a key advantage of infographics.
+Versatility is a key advantage of infographic blog post.
 With different sizes, styles, and data visualization types, they can be designed to fit any brand identity and suit every audience type.

 If you’ve built an audience by writing in a conversational and humorous manner, then don’t be afraid to have a similar approach when designing infographics.
 Also, pay attention to design elements that your audience may have already associated with your brand.
 For example, Yoast SEO included their iconic, cartoon version of Joost De Valk in their infographic.